AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 ## Track the process

-You can track build and deploy actions in real-time using the terminal or the Project Web Interface Status messages—`in-progress`, `pending`, `success`, or `failed`—display during the deployment process.
+You can track build and deploy actions in real time using the terminal or the Project Web Interface Status messages—`in-progress`, `pending`, `success`, or `failed`—display during the deployment process.
 You can view details in the log files.
 See [View logs](../monitor/log-locations.md).

 If you are using external GitHub repositories, the log of operations does not display in the GitHub session.
 However, you can still follow activity in the interface for the external repository and the Project Web Interface.
 See [Integrations](../integrations/overview.md).